dotnet/core-setup/Documentation/design-docs/COM-activation.md

     - i.e. Both classes have identical [`Guid`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.guidattribute?view=netcore-2.1) values.
 * RegFree COM will not work the same between .NET Framework and .NET Core.
     - See details above.
+* Global machine registration mechanisms are anathema to the .NET Core principals of how application deployment should impact the machine.
+This implies the traditional registration of .NET classes via the [`Regasm.exe`](https://docs.microsoft.com/en-us/dotnet/framework/tools/regasm-exe-assembly-registration-tool) tool may need to be reconsidered.

 ## References